diagrams/diagrams-doc/doc/manual.rst

   Note: this section describes the basic text support built into ``diagrams``, which suffices for simple applications.
-However, for much nicer text support (with a tradeoff in complexity), see the `SVGFonts`:pkg: package, described in the section `Native font support`_ below.
+However, for much nicer text support (with a tradeoff in complexity/efficiency), see the `SVGFonts`:pkg: package, described in the section `Native font support`_ below.

 Text objects, defined in `Diagrams.TwoD.Text`:mod:, can be created most simply with the `text` function, which turns a `String` into a